Hidden WordPress Features

 In order to schedule a post for later, simply click the Edit link next to the Publish Immediately option, which is located in the Publish section to the right of your post draft.
 Select the time and date when you want the post to go live and click OK.
 The Publish button will now read as Schedule.
 Click it to activate your scheduled settings.
 You can always update the timing by clicking the Edit link once again.

 If some of your posts are more popular than others, and especially if these popular posts help drive a lot of traffic to your blog, you’ll want to take advantage of the Sticky feature offered by WordPress.
 To use it, click the Edit link next to the Visibility option of your post’s Publish section.
 Check the box that reads “Stick this post to the front page,” and depending on your theme’s layout, this will display the post in the designated part of your front page.
-This option is underutilized mainly because a lot of WordPress users simply don’t know about its existence.
+This option is underutilized mainly because a lot of WordPress users simply don’t know about this Hidden WordPress features existence.

 A More tag can be used to easily split up posts in WordPress.
 In your visual editor, you can simply click the Insert More Tag button after you write your excerpt, splitting the article at that point.
-Everything you write after the More… line will be displayed on a new page, once the user clicks the Continue Reading link.
+Everything you write after the More… a line will be displayed on a new page, once the user clicks the Continue Reading link.
 If you are using HTML mode of your WP editor, you can achieve this by simply placing a more tag like the following to add the same feature.

-6-Next Page Tag
+6- Next Page Tag

 The next page tag can be really handy when writing an in-depth tutorial.
 This allows you to break the tutorial/article/post into multiple pages that will make it more readable for users.

 You simply add the following next page tag (in the “Text” mode of the editor) where you want to break the content and WordPress will take care of the rest:

 The following screenshot shows how to use this tag: